 What can you do once you have everything in place?

 Practice, practice, and practice!
-Preparation is the key to success, and it can do wonders for you.
-Now, if you’re wondering about ways to practice, you’re at the right place.
-I’ve got some excellent, useful, and affordable tips for you to do just that.
-Head over to our video or blog on practicing your speech right away because I’ve got it all, from practicing in front of a mirror to fun tongue-twisters.
+Preparation is the key to success and can do wonders for you.
+If you’re wondering how to practice, you’re at the right place.
+I have some excellent, useful, and affordable tips for you to do that.
+Head over to our video or blog on practicing your speech right away because I’ve got it all, from practicing in front of a mirror to fun tongue twisters.

 You can also check out our video about the ideal speech rate to make your speech even more persuasive.